 Wooden doors are sturdy, long-lasting, and great for home security.
 Though a door is only as strong as its locks!
 A timber door with a solid frame will suit a five-lever mortice lock for the highest security.

-To get the most out of your front door security when using a uPVC door, look for newer door models that have been made with anit-snap locks and multi-point locking systems.
+Im Summary: to get the most out of your front door security when using a uPVC door, look for newer door models that have been made with anit-snap locks and multi-point locking systems.

 Composite doors naturally have great security features as they were created in response to the security issues that single-material doors often had.
 This usually includes a reinforced steel frame and a solid hard-wood internal frame.

 The British Standards Institute has developed security standards to look out for when buying locks.
 Depending on the level of crime in your area, you may want to invest in a strong lock with security standards.

 Five-lever mortice lock: BS 3621 or EN 13309

 Euro cylinder lock: TS 007 *** or SS 312 *** diamond

 Your insurance providers may have requirements about the kind of locks that you use on your front door.
 If your insurance provider has specified a type of lock, then it’s essential to follow those specifications in order to keep your insurance.

 What are the Different Types of Front Door Locks